Additive Manufacturing & Pulsed Electrochemical Machining (PECM)

 Metal 3D printing, or additive manufacturing, is a rapidly growing field, particularly in the aerospace and medical device markets.
-Pulsed electrochemical machining, or PECM, has unique qualities that some metal additive manufacturing projects may be able to utilize.
+Pulsed electrochemical machining (PECM), also referred to as precision electrochemical machining, has unique qualities that some metal additive manufacturing projects may be able to utilize.

 The most common metal additive manufacturing techniques include powder-bed, powder freeform, and wire freeform.
 Of the three, powder-bed additive is the most prevalent and uses a laser (e.g. DMLS, SLS, SLM) or electron beam (EBM) to melt or weld metal powder, layer by layer, to create a 3D geometry.
 The powder and wire freeform additive manufacturing methods can be used to form much larger parts with faster deposition rates-- but at the cost of feature resolution.

 These metal AM techniques enable complex geometries, lightweight designs, and consolidated parts that would be impossible (or at least prohibitively expensive) with other manufacturing processes.

 PROBLEMS WITH 3D PRINTING

 However, metal 3D printing does have a few challenges, such as surface roughness, minimum wall thickness, thermal distortion, and cost.

 Surface roughness in a 3D printed metal part can be a function of the powder size and distribution, layer heights, surface angle relative to the build platform, re-deposition of melted material (e.g. micro weld splatter), and layer recoating or powder quality.
 During the printing processes, surfaces that are overhung or “downskin”(i.e. <90° from the build plate) lead to surface roughness that may be considerably worse than the sidewall or upskin surfaces.